ogater3/TicTacToe/README.md

 # TicTacToe
-This is a winter themed tic tac toe game with different game modes and difficulty levels.
+This is a winter themed tic tac toe game with different game modes and difficulty levels written in java.
 Play against a friend or play solo against a computer player to sharpen your tic tac toe skills!

 Features:
  1. Easy mode (regular 3x3 tic tac toe)